Caspian Sea: State of the Environment 2019

 I also have a master’s degree in Global Development and Planning from the University of Agder where I wrote my thesis on the Norwegian climate discourse in light of global fast policies.
 My work is inspired by my interest and belief in international cooperation for sustainable development.
-Here at GRID-Arendal I am working on the Environmental Crime programme, mainly focusing on projects concerning the use of new and innovative technologies and satellite data to support development projects and stop environmental crimes, such as illegal logging and fishing.
+Here at GRID-Arendal I am working for the Environmental Crime programme, mainly focusing on projects concerning the use of new and innovative technologies and satellite data to support development projects and stop environmental crimes, such as illegal logging and fishing.